PIYUSHSAHU333/New-Project/README.md

 # New-Project
-This is a web dev project created using HTML, JavaScript and CSS
+This is a web dev project created using HTML, JavaScript and CSS!